wyattshapiro/reddit_scraper/README.md

 ## Bugs

-1. searching by "top" submissions on a subreddit returns a maximum of 100 submission results even when parameter set to "year" or "all"
+1. searching by "top" submissions on a subreddit returns a maximum of 100 submission results even when submission_limit = "year" or "all"

 ## Helpful Documentation